October 15-17, Newark, Ohio

 Tour: Downtown Newark Tour

 Join Nathalie Wright & Jeff Gill for a tour of downtown Newark that spans the centuries.
+Approved for 2.25 LU Credit.
+This tour is sponsored by OHM Advisors and the Huseman Group.
 TICKET REQUIRED.
+This tour is sponsored by OHM Advisors and the Huseman Group.

 Tour: Dawes Arboretum